Skip to main content

 Accommodation On Cat Ba Island:

-At 130,000 VND (€5) per night for private double room, Victor Charlie Hostel is one of the cheapest accommodation options on the island.
+At 130,000 VND (€5) per night for a private double room, Victor Charlie Hostel is one of the cheapest accommodation options on the island.
 It’s run by a lovely family and includes an omelette baguette and coffee breakfast.

 Unfortunately, it is also built into the side of a mountain, and as cool as it is to look out your window at the inside of a cave, it sucks when the humidity makes your stuff damper than the seats at a Micheal Bublé concert.
 But hey, it’s our own fault for going in the rainy season.